 But they may care more about what they want and have trouble restructuring their life to include you.
 In other words, they’re not ready to prioritize relationship needs over their own needs.

 Maybe some of the above signs resonated with you as traits you’ve noticed in yourself, or things past partners have pointed out to you.

 Emotional unavailability doesn’t mean you’ve done something wrong.
 You may not fully realize how it shows up in your relationships.

 Here are some signs to keep in mind.

 When commitments approach, you want to back out

 Last week, you made plans for a date tomorrow.
 You felt excited then, but now giving up your free time is the last thing you want to do.

-It’s important to take enough time for yourself.
-If you end up canceling plans with your partner more often than not, however, ask yourself why you feel the need to avoid spending too much time together.
+It’s important to take enough time for yourself, absolutely.
+That said, if you end up canceling plans with your partner more often than not, it may help to consider why you feel the need to avoid spending too much time together.

 You operate by keeping your options open